bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 ## 2. Generate a Service Account

 Go to the `Namespaces` tab, click the `Service Accounts` action link, and click the `New Service Account` button.
-Select the `GatewayConfig.Publish` permissions for the Service Account and click `Share`.
+Select the `GatewayConfig.Publish` permission for the Service Account and click `Share`.
 A new credential will be created - make a note of the `ID` and `Secret`.

-The available Scopes are:
+The full list of permissions are:

 | Scope                    | Permission                                                                                                                                                                               |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |